 The term "broadcast and digital operating income" is used throughout this report.
 Net income (loss) before depreciation and amortization, income taxes, interest expense, interest income, noncontrolling interests in income of subsidiaries, other (income) expense, corporate selling, general and administrative, expenses, stock-based compensation, impairment of long-lived assets, (gain) loss on retirement of debt and gain on sale-leaseback, is commonly referred to in the radio broadcasting industry as "station operating income."
 However, given the diverse nature of our business, station operating income is not truly reflective of our multi-media operation and, therefore, we now use the term broadcast and digital operating income.
-Broadcast and digital operating income is not a measure of financial performance under accounting principles generally accepted in the United States ("GAAP").
+Broadcast and digital operating income is an ameasure of financial performance under accounting principles generally accepted in the United States ("GAAP").
 Nevertheless, broadcast and digital operating income is a significant basis used by our management to evaluate the operating performance of our core operating segments.
-Broadcast and digital operating income taxes, income taxes, investments, impairment charges, debt financings and retirements, corporate overhead and stock-based compensation.
+Broadcast and digital operating income provides helpful information about our results of operations, apart from expenses associated with our fixed and long-lived intangible assets, income taxes, investments, impairment charges, debt financings and retirements, corporate overhead and stock-based compensation.
 Our measure of broadcast and digital operating income is similar to our historic use of station operating income; however, it reflects our more diverse business, and therefore, may not be similar to "station operating income" or other similarly titled measures as used by other companies.
-Broadcast and digital operating income of our generating income is similar to our historic use of station operating income; however, it reflects our more diverse business, and therefore, may not be similar to "station operating activities, as those terms are defined under GAAP, and should not be considered as an alternative to those measurements as an indicator of our performance.
+Broadcast and digital operating income does not represent operating loss or cash flow from operating activities, as those terms are defined under GAAP, and should not be considered as an alternative to those measurements as an indicator of our performance.